Inference in Predictive Quantile Regressions: Empirical Study

 The final row of Table \ref{table:indicators} provides the sample correlation coefficient between $\widehat{\varepsilon}_{t}$ and $\widehat{u}_{t}$, where $\widehat{\varepsilon}_{t}$ is the residual from the ADF regression on $x_t$, using BIC to select lag-lengths, and $\widehat{u}_{t}$ is the residual from regressing the stock return on the predictor.
-The estimated residual correlations are large and negative for all three predictors, especially for the dividend price ratio, for which it is quite close to negative one.
+The estimated residual correlations are large and negative for all three predictors.
 This combination of persistence and endogeneity suggests nontrivial size distortion in standard quantile predictive regression.

 Table \ref{table:fm-switch} provides the empirical results from the switching-FM predictive quantile regression tests.
 To assess the ability of the valuation predictors to predict at different points in the return distribution, including the center, shoulders, and tails, we conduct the test at each of the nine deciles shown in the top row.
-The three panels display the test results for the log dividend price ratio, earnings price ratio, and book to market ratio.
-The results of the table are both interesting in themselves and useful as an illustration of the test procedure.
-With the latter goal in mind, we include results for several intermediate steps.
-We begin by describing these steps and relating them to the test procedure.
-We then proceed to interpret the test results.
+The three panels display the test results for the log dividend price ratio, earnings price ratio, and book-to-market ratio.

-The first two rows of each panel in Table \ref{table:fm-switch} show the standard quantile regression slope coefficient and, for the sake of comparison, its non-HAC $t$-statistic, without bias or size correction.
-This standard, non-HAC $t$-statistic suffers from two problems discussed earlier in the paper.
-First, conditional volatility in returns induces serial correlation in the quantile-regression-induced residuals.
-A HAC version of the standard $t$-statistic in the third row addresses this problem.
-Secondly, the distribution of the HAC $t$-statistic depends on both the local-to-unity parameter $c$ and the long-run residual correlation $\delta_{\tau}=\omega_{\psi v}/(\omega_{\psi}\omega_{v})$.
-Row 4 of each panel reports the estimates of $\delta_\tau$.
-The estimates are large enough to induce substantial size distortion in the standard HAC quantile $t$-test.